-Hillen is currently the CEO of Everwatch Solutions, a mid-sized defense technology firm in northern Virginia that was sold to Booz Allen Hamilton in 2023.
+Hillen most recently served as the CEO of Everwatch Solutions, a mid-sized defense technology firm in northern Virginia that was sold to Booz Allen Hamilton in 2023.
 From 2013 to 2019, Hillen served as the Executive-in-Residence and Professor of Practice in the School of Business at George Mason University, where he taught strategy, leadership, and management courses.
 He twice won the outstanding professor award in the MBA program and still teaches the core strategy course in their MBA program on occassion.

 Prior to teaching in the School of Business at George Mason, he was the President and CEO of Sotera Defense Solutions, Inc.—a company that Hillen took public in 2009 in one of the few successful IPOs in the American economy that year.
 The recipient of numerous leadership awards in the military, government, academia, and business, Hillen has been named one of the 100 most influential business leaders in the DC area.
 He continues to serve on the boards of several companies and a number of nonprofits and charities.